'On Your Own' - Fitness Etiquette

 - Please keep equipment clean and hygienic - always use a towel and please wipe away excess sweat once you have finished.

-- Please keep the training area as organised and safe as possible - always put away all equipment once you have finished using it.
+- Please keep the training area as organised and safe as possible - do not drop the weights, lower them with control.
+Always put away all equipment once you have finished using it.
 If you need assistance, please contact a member of the Fitness Department.

 Spaces and Equipment: